asucic/quick_recipe/README.md

 ## Usage

 To find what you can cook for dinner with contents of your fridge, on the home page of this site you can filter and select ingredients and if there is a recipe with given ingredients it will be shown to you.
+You can find demo application deployed on [Heroku](https://asucic-quick-recipe.herokuapp.com/)

 ## Roadmap